Table of Contents

-The anterior rami of the 2nd, 3rd, and 4th sacral nerves help to form the pelvic splanchnic nerves which carry presynaptic parasympathetic fibers to the pelvic plexus.
+The anterior rami of the 2nd, 3rd, and 4th sacral nerves help to form the pelvic splanchnic nerves, which carry presynaptic parasympathetic fibers to the pelvic plexus.
 The walls of the abdominal organs also have parasympathetic ganglia.

-The presynaptic fibers pass through the paravertebral ganglia without synapsing and then form the splanchnic nerves, but, as they pass through the prevertebral ganglia and autonomic plexuses located along the abdominal aorta and its branches, they synapse with the postsynaptic neurons.
-Sympathetic fibers are sensory, as well as motor.
+The presynaptic fibers pass through the paravertebral ganglia without synapsing and then form the splanchnic nerves; however, as they pass through the prevertebral ganglia and autonomic plexuses located along the abdominal aorta and its branches, they synapse with the postsynaptic neurons.
+Sympathetic fibers are sensory as well as motor.
 The sensory fibers respond to the distension of the viscera.

-There are two main splanchnic nerves:
+There are 2 main splanchnic nerves:

 Autonomic Plexuses in the Abdomen

-Celiac plexus: is situated at the origin of the celiac trunk at the level of the 12th thoracic and 1st lumbar vertebra.
+- The celiac plexus is situated at the origin of the celiac trunk at the level of the 12th thoracic and 1st lumbar vertebra.
 It contains the paired celiac ganglia and receives parasympathetic fibers from the vagus nerve and sympathetic fibers from the lesser and greater splanchnic nerves.

-Suprarenal plexus: is connected to the celiac plexus and sends fibers to the suprarenal medulla.
+- The suprarenal plexus is connected to the celiac plexus and sends fibers to the suprarenal medulla.

-Aortic plexus: is situated around the abdominal aorta and its branches.
+- The aortic plexus is situated around the abdominal aorta and its branches.
 It supplies the inferior vena cava and connects the superior and inferior mesenteric plexuses.

-The portion of the anal canal and external anal sphincter below the pectinate line are not derived from the hindgut and are innervated by the somatic pudendal nerve; hence, the anal canal below the pectinate line is very sensitive to pain.
+Note: The portion of the anal canal and external anal sphincter below the pectinate line are not derived from the hindgut and are innervated by the somatic pudendal nerve; hence, the anal canal below the pectinate line is very sensitive to pain.

 Enteric Nervous System

-It is formed with parasympathetic fibers from the vagus and sympathetic fibers from the prevertebral ganglia and is located within the lining of the gastrointestinal tract.
+The enteric nervous system is formed with parasympathetic fibers from the vagus and sympathetic fibers from the prevertebral ganglia and is located within the lining of the gastrointestinal tract.
 The enteric motor neurons act on the intestinal smooth muscles to control peristalsis, while the other neurons control enzymatic secretion.
-The enteric neurons are aggregated in two types of ganglia/plexuses:
+The enteric neurons are aggregated in 2 types of ganglia/plexuses:

-Abdominal pain is transmitted via splanchnic and cerebrospinal afferents nerve fibers.
-The splanchnic afferent nerve receptors, the free nerve endings, and the Pacinian corpuscles, are located within the walls of the viscera and are stimulated only by spasm or distension (stretch).
-On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction or cuts.
+Abdominal pain is transmitted via splanchnic and cerebrospinal afferent nerve fibers.
+The splanchnic afferent nerve receptors, free nerve endings, and Pacinian corpuscles are located within the walls of the viscera and are stimulated only by spasm or distension (stretching).
+On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction, or injury.
 The ganglia of the splanchnic nerves and the cerebrospinal nerves lie next to each other within the dorsal root ganglia.